isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-Reading a forward declaration is easier since all the needed information is on the one line Refactoring is easier because when a class moves namespaces only the lines that forward declare it must be changed.
+Reading a forward declaration is easier since all the needed information is on the one line.
+Refactoring is easier because when a class moves namespaces only the lines that forward declare it must be changed.
 Renaming a namespace is still just a find and replace.
-Merging is easier because each line is independent Writing is easier because it's easier to decide where to insert (because it doesn't make a difference)
+Merging is easier because each line is independent.
+Writing is easier because it's easier to decide where to insert (because it doesn't make a difference).

 ##### Example